locuststar64/saya/README.md

 ## Requirements

 - Perl with DBD::SQLite installed.
+- Perl with HTTP:Tiny installed.
+- Perl with JSON installed.

+### If using Discourse
 - If using updateDiscourseUsers.pl, must have Perl with DBD::Pg as well.
 ```
 sudo yum install perl-DBD-Pg